paulhinta/synchronization/README.md

 The API uses PyPi libraries to execute the backup.
 In comparing the two folders, it will decide which files & folders to copy from _source_ to _replica_, which ones to delete from _replica_, and which ones to overwrite (i.e. ones that have the same name).
 Overwritting is handled differently for files and folders.
 For a file that needs to be overwritten, the file will first be deleted in _replica_, then copied from _source_.
 For a folder that needs to be overwritten, the API will compare the contents of the folders and make decisions from there.
 This means that the backup process is recursive, so each subdirectory is handled.

 ## Backup logging
 If configuration is successful, the API will search for a folder called _LOGS_ in the _logpath_ specified by the user.
-If this folder doesn't exist, it will be generated.
+If this folder does not exist, it will be generated.
 Next, it will create a textfile as the logfile and place it inside this folder; the log file's name has format _LOG-YYYY-MM-DD.txt_.
 Each time _run()_ is called, the API will check if the log file name should be updated (in case the date has changed); in this case, the API will close the file and generate a new one automatically.
 The _LOGS_ file is generated automatically in the same folder that the script is run in (not where the API resides).
 This means that in a script, say _test.py_, a user can call _sys_ to add the path to _synchro.py_ to the site packages and the _LOGS_ folder will be generated in the same directory as _test.py_.

 ```
 C:.